Bryan Boyle

 Biography

-I am a Guest Professor and Doctoral Researcher in Sociology at the Vrije Universiteit Brussel.
-Although interested in all things related to social inequality, my research tends to lie at the intersection of the study of labour, culture, and elites, and is generally driven by the aim to understand and address issues pertaining to social class.
+I am a Post-Doctoral Researcher in Sociology at the Max Planck Institute for the Study of Societies and a Voluntary Fellow at BRISPO here at the VUB.
+Before moving to the Max Planck, I was a Doctoral Researcher and Guest Professor at the VUB, where I specialised in teaching courses on social inequalities and sociological theory.
+My research tends to lie at the intersection of the study of labour, culture, and elites, and is generally driven by the aim to understand and address issues pertaining to social class.
 Methodologically, I am specialised in qualitative methods and ethnographic research.

 My research has been published in two of the discipline’s leading journals: the American Sociological Review and The Sociological Review.
 In public media, I have written for The Sociological Review Magazine and Knack, and my research on butlers has recently been covered in outlets such as The Economist, The Times, and the Frankfurter Allgemeine.